-A. Paul Gill serves as Chair of the Board.
+During the year ended July 31, 2024, A. Paul Gill served as Chair of the Board until his resignation on December 20, 2023 and thereafter Belinda Labatte assumed the role.
 The Chair is responsible for providing leadership to enhance Board effectiveness and be explicitly accountable for ensuring that the Board carries out its responsibilities effectively, overseeing all aspects of its direction and administration, adopting procedures to ensure that the Board can conduct its work effectively and efficiently, responding to conflict of interest situation, managing relations with external stakeholders and facilitating effective communication with independent directors and management.
 In the event that the Chair is not an independent director, the Board is required to appoint an independent Lead Director to perform the duties of the Chair required to be performed by an independent director.
-The Board appointed Anu Dhir as its independent Lead Director for the 2022 fiscal year.
+The Board appointed Sagiv Shiv as its independent Lead Director for the 2024 fiscal year.